ai-cfia/dev-rel-docs/adr/007-code-hosting-platform.md

 ## Consequences

-The decision to use GitHub will help the agency's reach; it will get more people to look at the products and support the open source goals.
+The decision to use GitHub will help the agency's reach, it will get more people to look at the products and support the open source goals.
 It will also make DevOps a lot easier with its large community marketplace for workflow.
 It will also help developers be more productive and improve their work.
 That being said, the agency has two computer science teams and one team works with GitHub and the other with Azure DevOps, which could lead to some complications.

 ## References
 [GetApp * GitLab Reviews](https://www.getapp.com/it-management-software/a/gitlab/reviews/#:~:text=Pros.%20Its%20intuitive%20interface%20and%20robust%20feature%20set,challenging%20for%20new%20users%20to%20get%20started.%20IR)